boroda74/TagTools/README.md

 - All $ASR virtual tag functions are calculated, updated and displayed dynamically.

-Make sure that you haven't *accidentally* checked some "Advanced Search & Replace" presets for auto-applying.
-You will see warning message at the top of "Advanced Search & Replace" window if any presets are marked as auto-applied:
+Make sure that you haven't *accidentally* checked some "Advanced Search & Replace" presets for auto-execution.
+You will see warning message at the top of "Advanced Search & Replace" window if any presets are marked as auto-executed:
 <br/>

-[Auto-applied preset view example][3]
+[Auto-executed preset view example][3]
 <br/>

 **Multiple Search & Replace**
 <br/>

 Multi-step search and replace.
 You can make unlimited number of replacements in the same source tag and write result to a given destination tag.
-MSR presets can be saved as special ASR presets and can be ticked in ASR for auto-applying if any tags are changed or if new tracks are added to the library.
+MSR presets can be saved as special ASR presets and can be ticked in ASR for auto-execution if any tags are changed or if new tracks are added to the library.
 <br/>

 **Calculate Average Album Ratings**